na-na-hi/renget/archive/2f8so.md

 \>You’re slowly building up a rhythm, taking less time between thrusting into her and beginning to pull back out and you’re stroking your thumb faster as you do so.
 \>”N-Not let… you-EEEE!”
 \>You press down on your thumb on that spot and Kanna’s voice rises even over the lurid sounds of your bodies meeting with every thrust.
-\>Something is building inside her, that was quickly bubbling up to the surface before Satori barged in and is now helped along with that earlier work.
+\>Something is building inside her, that was quickly bubbling up to the surface before Satori barged in and is now helped along with that earlier work.%%
 ”Not let… what?
 Huh?”
-\>This is almost as much of a workout as an actual quest!
+%darkgreen%\>This is almost as much of a workout as an actual quest!
 You’re normally not talking to a monster right as you’re in the middle of… well, running about.
-\>Though perhaps you’ll have to start taking a different sort of quest with those intelligent monsters.
-“Me… best… you?”
+\>Though perhaps you’ll have to start taking a different sort of quest with those intelligent monsters.%% “Me… best… you?”
-\>Kanna’s not holding onto your hip any longer.
+%darkgreen%\>Kanna’s not holding onto your hip any longer.
 Her forelimb is around your side, just trying to pull you in as close to her as she can.
 \>”N-N-EEEE-NOT l-let…” she pants and moans as she speaks, stroking the furred part of her tail against your left leg.
 “You… sssstop!”
 \>Her hips thrust and buck almost wildly but with her legs wrapped around you, she has to try and awkwardly find purchase.
 \>”Human!
 Ah!”